If your home is part of an HOA in New York (a homeowners' association) or a COA (condominium owners' association) and you fall behind in assessments:

 To determine an HOA lien's priority, check the association's governing documents.

 New York laws covering COA or HOA foreclosures are complicated and extensive.
-If you're facing a COA or HOA foreclosure in New York, consider consulting with a foreclosure attorney to discuss all legal options available.
+If you're facing a COA or HOA foreclosure in New York, consider consulting with a foreclosure attorney to learn more about your rights and to discuss all legal options available.